 I got the Triple Eight wristguards because I got the Exoskin at the same time. wristguards are considered a most.
 The natural reaction to falling is to put your hands first to dampen the fall.
 This motion at high speed makes it likely to overbend, hyperextension, of the wrist resulting in injury.
 The wrist takes a lot of time to heal and will for most people hinder their work.

 That’s why it’s recommended by most riders to use wristguards.
-Today there is classic wristguards protection like the Triple 8.. and also gloves with added wrist support to hinder hyperextension.
+Today there is classic wristguard protection like the Triple 8 and also gloves with added wrist support to hinder hyperextension.
 The Flatland3D Fingerless Pro gloves are the most highly rated by riders for their protection and also for their great wrist flexibility and motion.
 The wrist plate lets you flex your wrist during normal use but prevents hyperextension during falls.

 Knee- and Elbow pads